The information in this article applies to:

-If your system has switchable graphics, and the wrong chipset or video card is listed in Preferences, please contact your computer's manufacturer directly for instruction on how to adjust the system settings.
+If your system has switchable graphics, and the wrong chipset or video card is listed in Preferences, please contact your computer's manufacturer directly for instructions on how to adjust the system settings.

-After testing the basic troubleshooting steps above, if you are still experiencing unexpected software termination with your Chief Architect software program on a Windows PC computer, then you should try restarting the system in Safe Mode by following the instructions in the appropriate Microsoft support article listed below.
+After testing the basic troubleshooting steps above, if you are still experiencing unexpected software termination with your Chief Architect software program on a Windows PC computer, then you should try restarting the system in Safe Mode with Networking by following the instructions in the Microsoft support article listed below.

 Once you have completed the Safe Mode instructions, launch Chief Architect and test to see whether the behavior still occurs.

 If starting up your Windows PC in Safe Mode resolves the program error, and if it continues when restarting Windows normally, then there is likely a conflict with a third party application running on your system.

 To scan your computer for corruptions in the Windows system files, you can run the System File Checker tool included with Windows.
 Information on this utility can be located in the following Microsoft article.

 If none of the above steps have resolved the software closing unexpectedly on your system, then you should create a brand new Administrator User Account on the computer.
 Create it with full administrative rights, log in using that account, and then attempt to use the software using the new account to test whether or not you continue to experience the same behavior.

 For information on creating a new user account, please see the following Microsoft article below.

 Finally, if you continue to experience problems with the software closing unexpectedly on your Microsoft Windows computer after going through all of these steps, please contact our Technical Support department directly, and include all of the following files listed below.